OMFG5716/meteor-multiapp/README.md

 # meteor-multiapp
-meteo-multiapp is an interactive batch scrip (Duh, Windows guy) to turn on multiple meteor apps locally, sharing a single MongoDB instance
+meteo-multiapp is an interactive batch script (Duh, Windows guy) to turn on multiple meteor apps locally, sharing a single MongoDB instance